 This gorgeous monument depicts famous people in Ketchikan and some of the local history.
 It’s a must-see monument if you want to get oriented in the city.

-It’s also on front street, next to the Ketchikan Visitors Bureau, so be sure to stop by and learn more about the local history through art!
+It’s also on Front Street, next to the Ketchikan Visitors Bureau, so be sure to stop by and learn more about the local history through art!
 Then, drop-by the Visitors Bureau to grab a map and some tourist brochures.

 2. Visit the Southeast Alaska Discovery Center

 From Front Street, turn right and walk to the Southeast Alaska Discovery Center on Main street.
-If you don’t want to walk the city, you can also take the free Salmon Run Shuttle, which stops right beside the Discovery Center.
+If you don’t want to walk the city, you can also take the free Salmon Run Shuttle, that stops right beside the Discovery Center.

 This museum makes the perfect introduction to Southeastern Alaska, giving you the knowledge you need to appreciate this remarkable region fully.
 In the museum, walk through a recreation of an Alaskan fishing village or visit an exhibit that details the city’s rainforest climate.